 If the above wasn’t enough proof on its own that morality does not come from religion, how about the following gem?
 God expects Abraham to take his beloved son Isaac up the mountain and there sacrifice him as an offering to god.
 Can you imagine the heartache, the anguish and the desperation in Abraham’s heart as he takes his son up the mountain?
 What loving creator would demand such a thing, an act that can only be dreamt up by the most cruel sadists that mankind has to offer?
 Abraham obeys and we are told that even Isaac, upon learning the truth behind his trek up the mountain, is ready to lay down so that his father can cut him open.
 Only then does god stop Abraham, as he is about to kill his own son.
 Absolutely horrific.
 Those are not the actions of a benign creator god but those of a selfish, petty, sadistic monster.
 And what does Abraham do?
 Without a question, without a protest, Abraham obeys his god because his faith is strong.
 We are told this as if it were a redeeming quality.
 If your faith can make you justify the gutting of your own child, it is as dangerous as it is misguided and perverse.
 It is certainly not the response of a person with a sound moral compass.
 How much more fitting is the reply of Christopher Hitchens?
 Wouldn’t a sane person choose his own child above any god?
 A god that demands such a sacrifice is not worthy of worship.

 Above, we’ve taken a really quick look at some of the things that the Old and New Testament say and compared them to morality as most humanists would understand it.
 That is two of the three great monotheisms covered.
-Furthermore, the Quran has plenty of verses that parallel the ten commandments so in that regard at least, Islam is also covered.
+The Quran has plenty of verses that parallel the ten commandments so in that regard at least, Islam is also covered.
 We may conclude that from a humanist perspective, all three monotheisms are lacking, to say the least, when it comes to morality.
 It should come as no surprise then, that believers in general are not in any way morally superior to non-believers.
 Research has shown this.
 In fact, with recent sex-scandals in the Roman Catholic church, the discovery of the bodies of hundreds of infants in a septic tank in a Galway, the atrocities committed by Boko Haram, the ethnic cleansing of Palestinians by Israel, the Crusades, the Inquisition, witch-hunts, anti-Semitism, ISIS (or IS or whatever they are calling themselves this week), suicide-bombing, genital mutilation, the prohibitions on birth control leading to unwanted pregnancies, sexually transmitted diseases, it would be very difficult to defend the morality of religion at all.
 If anything, the opposite appears to be true.

 Religious apologists will try and counter the above arguments by pointing out that atheists have also committed atrocities.
 This is true and you’ll be hard pressed to find an atheist who denies that.
 It should be noted that this argument is a fallacy for several reasons.
-Among the atrocities most commonly referred to in this defence are those committed by the Nazis and those by Stalin.
+Among the atrocities most commonly referred to in this defense are those committed by the Nazis and those by Stalin.
 It should be noted that neither committed their atrocities in the name of atheism.
 Also, pointing out that you are no worse than Nazis or communist fanatics is not the way to show that you are morally superior.
-For a much more complete and better rebuttal of this fallacy, you should read this excellent article by Michael Sherlock, that wipes the floor with this defence in pretty much every way imaginable.
+For a much more complete and better rebuttal of this fallacy, you should read this excellent article by Michael Sherlock, that wipes the floor with this defense in pretty much every way imaginable.

 Reading holy books and learning about the actions of believers throughout history and still today, the claim that religion makes for itself being the bedrock of morality, has to be roundly dismissed.
 Only someone suffering from a very particular kind of selective blindness could utter this claim and mean it.
 It was certainly enough to convince me that there is little good to be expected from religion in general.
 Another reason why I am an atheist.